 Passport photo requirements Kiribati

-The passport photo requirements for Kiribati are that you must submit an official passport photo in color.
+The passport photo requirements for Kiribati are that you must submit an official passport photo in colour.

 Costs for a passport photo or visa photo for Kiribati